About Tolmer Falls

 There were also interpretive signs throughout the hiking trails that provided a little more insight to the wildlife, the geology, and the history of the area.

-Tolmer Falls resides in Litchfield National Park.
+Tolmer Falls resides in Litchfield National Park near Batchelor in the Northern Territory.
 It is administered by the Northern Territory Government.
 For information or inquiries about the area as well as current conditions, visit their website.

 Related Top 10 Lists